samsquire/ideas5/README.md

 # 19. Non ASCII tokens direct parse-to-parse mapping

 This idea is based on using assembly as an output language for a compiler.
-Using text output is extremely elegant API for code but is not very efficient due to the requirement to serialize and parse, especially for something such as a JIT compiler.
-It is inefficient to generate streams of text that shall only be parsed again by the assembler.
+Using text output is extremely elegant API for code but is not very efficient due to the requirement to serialize and parse, especially for something such as a JIT compiler that needs to compile frequently and as fast as possible.
+It is inefficient to generate/emit streams of text that shall only be parsed again by the assembler.

-What if we could skip the text component and communicate binary directly between the part that serialises and the part that deserialises but still maintain the textual API?
+What if we could skip the text component and communicate binary directly between the part that serialises and the part that deserialises but still maintain the textual API from the programmer's perspective?

 Instead we turn textual tokens into an compile time API, in other words the compiler encodes the tokens of the lexer into a binary protocol.
 This way the assembler can skip parsing because it has the data structure already in binary.